 An effective Program requires clearly defined roles that align responsibility with regulatory and management authority.
-U.S. federal law creates a statutory basis for the Institutional Official (IO), the Attending Veterinarian (AV), and the Institutional Animal Care and Use Committee (IACUC).
-The Guide endorses these concepts as important operating principles for all U.S. and non-U.S. animal care and use programs.
-Effective leadership within and collaboration among these three components, which not only oversee but also support animal users, are necessary (Lowman 2008; Van Sluyters 2008).
+US federal law creates a statutory basis for the institutional official (IO), the attending veterinarian (AV), and the institutional animal care and use committee (IACUC).
+The Guide endorses these concepts as important operating principles for all US and non-US animal care and use programs.
+Effective leadership in and collaboration among these three components, which not only oversee but also support animal users, are necessary (Lowman 2008; Van Sluyters 2008).
 In addition, interactions with regulatory and funding agencies and accreditation organizations are an integral part of the Program.

-As summarized here and discussed throughout the Guide, the primary oversight responsibilities within the Program rest with the IO, the AV and the IACUC.
-The roles fit within a defined organizational structure where the reporting relationships, authorities and responsibilities of each are clearly defined and transparent.
-Taken together they establish policies and procedures, ensure regulatory compliance, monitor Program performance and support high-quality science and humane animal use.
-A program that includes these elements, and establishes a balance among them, has the best chance of efficiently utilizing resources while attaining the highest standards of animal well-being and scientific quality (Bayne and Garnett 2008; Van Sluyters 2008).
+As summarized here and discussed throughout the Guide, the primary oversight responsibilities in the Program rest with the IO, the AV, and the IACUC.
+Their roles fit in a defined organizational structure where the reporting relationships, authorities, and responsibilities of each are clearly defined and transparent.
+Together they establish policies and procedures, ensure regulatory compliance, monitor Program performance, and support high-quality science and humane animal use.
+A Program that includes these elements and establishes a balance among them has the best chance of efficiently using resources while attaining the highest standards of animal wellbeing and scientific quality (Bayne and Garnett 2008; Van Sluyters 2008).